nuts-foundation/performance-test/README.md

 - Redis [`localhost:3000/d/redis/`](http://localhost:3000/d/redis/).
 Public grafana [dashboard #763](https://grafana.com/grafana/dashboards/763) that uses [redis-exporter](https://github.com/oliver006/redis_exporter) to scrape metrics from multiple redis instances.
-Instances to scrape can be configured in `prometheus.yml`.
+Instances to scrape are configured in `prometheus.yml`.
 A sub-selection in the available instances can be made in the top left of the dashboard.

-## Networks
+## Nuts network configurations
-The networks are configured in the `network/<network-name>/docker-compose.yml` files to keep all relevant settings in a single file.
+The network setup are configured in the `network/<network-name>/docker-compose.yml` files to keep all relevant settings in a single file.

 ### dev image